iambb5445/Context-sensitive-WFC/README.md

 Possible areas of investigation:

-- What is the effect of changing the context?
+- What is the effect of changing the context definition?
-- How can we implement this in a WFC on a graph?
+- How can we implement this for a WFC on a graph?
-- What's the impact the selection heuristic on resemblance?
+- Can we further improve the resemblance by modifying the selection heuristic?

 ## FAQ